theislab/sfaira/docs/adding_datasets.rst

 files that describes its meta data.
 Alternatively to the yaml file, meta data can be also be described in a constructor of a class in the same python file as the loading function.
+A detailed description of all meta data is given at the bottom of this page.

 1. A yaml file or constructor of the following form that can be used to interact with the data set before it is loaded into memory: